-During the Zeroth programme
+During the Zeroth program

 As part of the accelerator, we made two visits to Hong Kong, each spanning 2 weeks.
-The first visit was during the end of July, and second visit during the mid of October.
+The first visit was during the end of July, and the second visit during the mid of October.
 It was an intense schedule, everyday meeting several venture partners and getting feedback on your business plan and setting short to medium term goals.

 Towards the end of each day, investors and founders who built successful companies were invited in and every startup in the batch did their pitch, followed by feedback and Q&A. This rigor really helped in shaping our plan and presenting the business opportunity more clearly.
 I still remember the transformation from day 1 where I wasn’t able to comprehend the business from the pitch of some companies in the batch to rock solid presentations in just a couple of iterations with the help of partners and peers at Zeroth.

-I also have vivid memories of interactions with Jaan Tallian, Co-Founder of Skype, Ray Chan, Founder of 9GAG, and many more during the programme.
+I also have vivid memories of interactions with Jaan Tallian, Co-Founder of Skype, Ray Chan, Founder of 9GAG, and many more during the program.
 At the end of the first trip to Hong Kong, we had a strong idea of the steps we needed to take to make our business viable i.e. sales and technology proof points.
 Now we had to go back home for 2 months and deliver on the agreed targets.